jwentong/jwentong.github.io/index.md

 The Hong Kong University of Science and Technology (HKUST)

 {: .text-justify}
-*Jingwen Tong* received the B.E. degree in Coummunication engineering from China Jiliang University, Hangzhou, China, in 2015, and the M.S. degree in Department of Information and Coummunication Engineering from Ningbo University, Ningbo, China, in 2018.
-He received the Ph.D. degree in School of Informatics from Xiamen University, Xiamen, China, in 2022.
+*Jingwen Tong* received his B.E. degree in the Department of Communication Engineering from China Jiliang University, Hangzhou, China, in 2015, and the M.S. degree in the Department of Information and Communication Engineering from Ningbo University, Ningbo, China, in 2018.
+He received his Ph.D. degree in the School of Informatics from Xiamen University, Xiamen, China, in 2022.
 Currently, he is a Postdoc.
-Fellow in Department of ECE at HKUST.
+Fellow in the Department of ECE at HKUST.
 His main research interests include multi-armed bandit (MAB), wireless communications, resource allocation, optimization, and game theory.